kgilds/kwgsite/content/notes.md

 Stuck on a my function gives me 351 successes and test functions come up with 348 successes.
 Spent 50 minutes running tests and trying to eyeball the problem.

+Found the error.
+The function was correct; the error was in the test functions not accounting for half increases. tested seems to give the right answer.
+Need to update the functions in the package.

 ### 07/03/2018

 > worktime 20 minutes